cucumber/docs/content/cucumber/reporting.md

       in the form `features/file.feature:line`
     - `#location`: The feature file in which the step appears and the location of the step within that file, in the same form as described under `#action_location`
-    - `#source`: The Gherkin source of the feature file in which the step appears, less keywords
+    - `#source`: The Gherkin source of the feature file in which the step appears, without keywords
-    - `#text`: The text of the step, less its keyword
+    - `#text`: The text of the step, without the Gherkin keyword

 #### test_step_finished
 The `test_step_finished` event is fired after each `Cucumber::Core::Test::Step` has finished running.
 It has two attributes: